Nord Stream 2 Receives Full Set of Permits in Finland

 The Finnish permitting procedure was initiated in autumn 2017 after the environmental impact assessment (EIA) phase, which was a pre-requisite for proceeding to the permitting phase.
 The EIA and statements received during the consultations are used as a basis for decision-making in permitting.
 Nord Stream 2’s Finnish EIA report was awarded a “Good EIA Award” by the Finnish Association for Impact Assessment in March 2018 and was credited for the inclusion of an extensive amount of information about the project’s implementation alternatives and their environmental impacts, among others.
 During the process, extensive consultations were carried out with various stakeholders.

 All necessary permits needed for the project have also been received in Germany.
 The national permitting procedures in the other three countries along the route – Russia, Sweden and Denmark – are proceeding as planned.

-You can find this press release in Finnish and in Swedish in the sidebar.
+You can find this press release in Finnish and in Swedish below.